-Figure 7 shows the $H_2CO$ and $NO_2$ VCDs measurements from the IUP-Bremen nadir instrument operated onboard the Cessna on 31 August 2015 (morning flight), together with the MPIC Mobile-DOAS measurements.
-The airborne data shown correspond to the second overpass (07:46-08:23 UTC) while the Mobile-DOAS were recorded between 08:13 and 10:00 UTC.
-The $H_2CO$ VCDs range between $1\pm0.25 \times 10^{16}$ molec cm-2 and $7.5\pm2 \times 10^{16}$ molec cm-2, a maximum observed inside the city.
-We estimated the $H_2CO$ reference column for the airborne data using the Mobile-DOAS measurements.
-Both $NO_2$ and $H_2CO$ are in good agreement when comparing their distributions as seen from the airborne and ground-based instruments.
-However, if the highest $H_2CO$ VCDs are found above the Bucharest city center, they are not coincident with the $NO_2$ maximum, as can be seen comparing the upper and lower panels of Fig. 7, for instance on the second Cessna flight line from the north.
+Figure 7 shows the H2CO and NO2 VCDs measurements from the IUP-Bremen nadir instrument operated onboard the Cessna on 31 August 2015 (morning flight), together with the time-coincident MPIC Mobile-DOAS measurements.
+The H2CO VCDs range between $1\pm0.25 \times 10^{16}$ molec cm-2 and $7.5\pm2 \times 10^{16}$ molec cm-2, a maximum observed inside the city.
+We estimated

-The $\rm H_2CO$ hotspot observed above Bucharest is mainly anthropogenic.
-Indeed, biogenic emissions typically account for 1 to 2 x $10^{16}$ molec cm $^{-2}$ (J.-F. Müller, personal communication), in agreement with the background VCDs measured by the Mobile-DOAS along the Bucharest ring.
+The H2CO hotspot observed above Bucharest is mainly anthropogenic.
+Indeed, biogenic emissions typically account for 1 to 2 x $10^{16}$ molec cm-2 (J.-F. Müller, personal communication), in agreement with the background VCDs measured by the 275 Mobile-DOAS along the Bucharest ring.
 During the measurements, the wind was blowing from south and west.
-The difference between $NO_2$ and $H_2CO$ spatial patterns may be explained by the different origins of $NO_x$ compared to $H_2CO$ or by the formation time of $H_2CO$ through the oxidation of VOCs.
+The difference between NO2 and H2CO spatial patterns may be explained by the different origins of NOx compared to H2CO or by the formation time of H2CO through the oxidation of VOCs.

-Anthropogenic hotspots of $H_2CO$ have already been observed, e.g. above Houston (Texas), an urban area which includes significant emissions from transport and petrochemical industry (Parrish et al., 2012; Nowlan et al., 2018).
-Nowlan et al. also deployed an airborne DOAS nadir instrument, they reported $H_2CO$ VCDs up to 5 x $10^{16}$ molec cm-2 in September 2013.
+Anthropogenic hotspots of H2CO have already been observed, e.g. above Houston (Texas), an urban area which includes 280 significant emissions from transport and petrochemical industry (Parrish et al., 2012; Nowlan et al., 2018).
+Nowlan et al. also deployed an airborne DOAS nadir instrument, they reported $H_2CO$ VCDs up to 5 x 10 molec cm-2 in September 2013.

-3.2 The Jiu Valley
+The Jiu Valley 3.2

-3.2.1 Spatial distribution of $NO_2$
+3.2.1 Spatial distribution of NO2

-Figure 8 presents the horizontal distribution of the NO2 VCDs in the Jiu Valley measured with the MPIC Mobile-DOAS on 23 August 2015 between 08:07 and 14:16 UTC.
-The figure shows elevated NO2 VCDs close to the four power plants listed in Table S1 of the Supplement, with up to 8x10 molec cm-2 downwind of Turceni and Rovinari.
-In comparison, the area East of Craiova is very clean, with typical NO2 VCDs under 1x10 molec cm-2.
+Figure 8 presents the horizontal distribution of the NO2 VCDs in the Jiu Valley measured with the MPIC Mobile-DOAS on 23 August 2015.
+The figure shows elevated $NO_2$ VCDs close to the four power plants listed in Table S1 of the Supplement, with up to 8x10 molec cm-2 downwind of Turceni and Rovinari.
+In comparison, the area East of Craiova is very clean, with typical NO2 VCDs under $1 \times 10^{15}$ molec cm-2.

-The situation of Fig. 8 is characteristic of the conditions encountered in the Jiu Valley, with high $NO_2$ VCDs observed north and west of the plants due to the prevailing wind directions.
-During both campaigns, we observed maximum $NO_2$ VCDs reaching up to $1.3x10^{17}$ molec cm-2 close to the plants with Mobile-DOAS instruments.
+The situation of Fig. 8 is characteristic of the conditions encountered in the Jiu Valley, with high NO2 VCDs observed north and west of the plants due to the prevailing wind directions.
+During both campaigns, we observed maximum NO2 VCDs reaching up to $1.3 \times 10^{17}$ molec cm-2 close to the plants with Mobile-DOAS instruments.